 In the previous unit on Reconstruction, the United States faced the challenge of reuniting the country after the Civil War.
 The decades after Reconstruction brought significant economic, social, and political changes to Texas.
 The population of Texas increased rapidly during this era.
 In 1870, the Texas population was 800,000 people.
 By the end of the era, it had grown to more than 3 million people.
-This was also a period of rapid industrialization, which meant a growth in business and manufacturing.
-As a result, railroads expanded throughout the state, helping the rapid growth of the population during this time.
+This was also a period of rapid industrialization, which meant significant growth in business and manufacturing.
+As a result, railroads expanded throughout the state, helping the rapid population increase during this time.